Flixton, Greater Manchester

 Flixton is a suburb and electoral ward in the Metropolitan Borough of Trafford, Greater Manchester, England.
 The population of the ward at the 2011 census was 10,786.
 It lies six miles (9.7 km) southwest of Manchester city centre, in the historic county of Lancashire.

 Neolithic and Bronze Age artefacts have been found locally and the area may have been inhabited then.
 Medieval Flixton was a parish within the Hundred of Salford and manor of Flixton, first mentioned in the 12th century.
 The parish comprised isolated farmsteads and a manor house.
-Toward the end of the 17th century its population began to rise, continuing through the 19th century, although at a much slower pace than its neighbours.
+Toward the end of the 17th century, its population began to rise, continuing through the 19th century, although at a much slower pace than its neighbours.
 Flixton was a remote rural area with few transport links and did not witness the level of industrialisation other parts of Manchester saw, but its connection to the railway network in 1873 helped transform the area into a middle-class suburb.

 Flixton is represented in Parliament by Labour MP Andrew Western.

-Etymology
+Toponymy

 Flixton has been recorded as fflixton, Fluxton, Flyxton, Flyxeton, Fleece-town, Flixston and Flixtone.
 It is not mentioned in the Domesday Survey, and first appears in historical records in 1176 or 1177.
 The name may be Scandinavian in origin, the Anglo-Saxon ton meaning a farmstead, although along with nearby Urmston, it may be an anglicised personal name from the 10th or 11th centuries and not a primary settlement name from earlier times.